 How It Works

-In insights, you can register specific WalkMe Events and set up webhooks.
+In either old or new Insights, you can register specific WalkMe Events and set up webhooks.

 When your end-users interact with your registered WalkMe Events in your application, WalkMe sends event notifications to an internal WalkMe server.